 As a naturopathic doctor, I see cold & flu concerns and immunity issues quite frequently.
-I also commonly do promote patients to eat more garlic!
-It's a great natural anti-bacterial and anti-microbial food.
-Incorporating herbs such as rosemary, sage and thyme can also up the virus-fighting abilities.
+I promote patients to eat a healthy diet, reduce processed sugars/foods and also exercise and reduce stress.

-Aside from lifestyle, and other public health practices (sanitation, and other COVID measures), there are various supplements and herbs that have been researched to be helpful for cold and flu PREVENTION and SYMPTOM REDUCTION.
+Aside from lifestyle, and other public health practices (sanitation, and other COVID measures), there are various supplements and herbs that have been researched to be helpful for both cold and flu prevention and symptom reduction.

-Basically, certain supplements should be taken prophylactically to prevent how frequently you get sick, for instance, getting sick once a season versus three times.
+Certain supplements can be taken preventatively to prevent how often you get sick, for instance, getting sick once a season versus three times.
 They may also reduce the amount of days off sick from school or work.
-Other supplements are better to take when you actually are sick, as they are better at boosting your immune system during the infection or have anti-bacterial/viral properties.
+Other supplements are better to take when you actually are sick, as they are better at boosting your immune system during the infection due to their anti-bacterial and anti-viral properties.

 COLD AND FLU PREVENTION

-A 5 year trial found that 500mg Vitamin C taken preventatively reduced the frequency of the common cold (1)
+A five year trial found that 500mg of Vitamin C daily, taken preventatively, reduced the frequency of the common cold (1)

-Eat more red bell peppers, broccoli and fruits like kiwi for Vitamin C. Avoid juices for this source as they are high in sugar.
+Eat more red bell peppers, broccoli and fruits like kiwi and orange for Vitamin C. Avoid juices for this source as they are high in sugar.

-Tip: Vitamin D levels are important for immune health, mood regulation and disease prevention – check in with a Naturopath to see where your levels are at
+Vitamin D levels are important for immune health, mood regulation and disease prevention – check in with your MD or Naturopathic doctor to see where your levels are at.

-Probiotics were shown to be superior to placebo in reducing the episodes of acute upper respiratory tract infections and decreased antibiotic use and school absences (3)
+Probiotics were shown to be superior to placebo in reducing the episodes of acute upper respiratory tract infections per season

-Probiotics are a very important adjunct to your health regime, and can help reduce dependence on antibiotics and sick days for you and your family!
+Probiotics are a very important adjunct to your health regime, and may also reduce the need for antibiotics and reduce sick days

-This herb has been used for many years and is a strong immune-boosting herb added to many custom herbal blends here at Healing Foundations Naturopathic Clinic.
-Echinacea has shown to reduce the incidence of common colds and therefore is great to use as prevention (4)
+This herb has been used for many years and is a strong immunostimulant herb added to many custom herbal blends

 COLD AND FLU TREATMENT